s-stupnikov/http-test-suite/README.md

 Web server test suite
 =====================

 Implement a Web server.
-Libraries for helping manage TCP socket connections *may* be used (if server is asynchronous ).
+Libraries for helping manage TCP socket connections *may* be used (if server is asynchronous [epoll](https://github.com/m13253/python-asyncore-epoll) *must* be used).
 Libraries that implement any part of HTTP or multiprocessing model *must not* be used.

 ## Requirements ##